The letter the attorney kept, symbolic hero image

 Why we share this story

-Estate planning is often discussed in numbers — fees, percentages, statutory tariffs.
-The most powerful tool in the room is sometimes a single page in plain language, written while everyone is still well, and quietly held by someone who will be there when it is needed.
+Estate planning is often discussed in numbers: fees, percentages, statutory tariffs.
+The most powerful tool in the room is sometimes a single page written in clear terms while everyone is still well, and kept safely by someone who will be there when it is needed.

 If you have something to say to one of your beneficiaries, write it now.
 Keep it with your will.
 Tell your executor it is there.